Mariama-ny21/little-rewards/README.md

 Core features include:
 - Home - Introduction to the platform
 - About - Purpose and structure
-- Tasks - Details of tasks avalable
+- Tasks - Details of different task category
 - Rewards - Reward Tier and Incentives
 - Contact - FAQ and how users can reach out
 - Interactive UI: Simple, engaging, and motivating images to encourage progress

 5. How It Works?
 Little Rewards is designed to be an intuitive and seamless task-and-reward system, helping parents guide their children through positive habit-building in a structured yet engaging way.
 The journey begins on the Home page, where users can review key information and navigate easily.
-On the Task page, parents select tasks suited to their child’s abilities and developmental stage, ensuring personalized learning experiences.
+On the Task page, parents select tasks suited to their child’s abilities and developmental stage, ensuring personalised learning experiences.
 The Reward page provides examples of incentives based on completed tasks, allowing parents to tailor rewards according to effort and difficulty.
 A simple click on the Thank You button marks the completion of the process, fostering motivation, celebration, and continued positive reinforcement for families.
+For more additional information, please see the FAQ section on the Contact page.

 6. Technologies Used
 Little Rewards is built using: